-Armadillos may not seem like any other monster from North America, but they could certainly be as destructive as the finest of them.
+Armadillos may not seem like it, but they could certainly be as destructive as the finest of them.
 Armadillos mainly make their houses in the southern states of the US and in areas of Mexico and South America in which the land is warm and soft.
-While normally, these creatures are regarded as harmless (dare I say cute in a nasty way) critters, they’re able to do a considerable quantity of damage to your property.
+While normally, these creatures are regarded as harmless (dare I say cute in a nasty way) critters, they’re able to do a considerable amount of damage to your property.

-Armadillos are considered as pests by landscapers, homeowners and gardeners alike due to their insatiable desire to dig.
+Armadillos are considered as pests by landscapers, homeowners, and gardeners alike due to their insatiable desire to dig.
 Not only do they have to dig for their foods, but most of the problems that spring up around armadillos are about their burrows.
 Armadillos obviously do not understand that some places are not perfect to dig their burrow, so they frequently wind up under your house or your porch.
-It can in fact cause the foundation of your constructions to crack!
-Do not allow this to happen to youpersonally, there are some things which you could do in order to eliminate your armadillo problem.
+It can in fact cause the foundation of your home to crack!
+Do not allow this to happen to yo.
+There are some things which you could do in order to eliminate your armadillo problem.

-1. Attempt to snare the armadillo.
-There are lots of ways to begin trapping an armadillo, however, the typical methods to go about it is to either trap them with a trapping device or catching them by hand (not a simple task).
+1. Attempt to trap the armadillo.
+There are lots of ways to begin trapping an armadillo, however, the typical methods to go about it is to either trap them with a device or catch them by hand (not a simple task).
 However, you must check with your state’s regulations regarding trapping.
 Most states have made it illegal to trap pests if you are not a licensed professional.

-3. Exclude them from your house by building fences around your entire lawn, your backyard or around the base of any structure they have been digging at.
+3. Exclude them from your house by building fences around your entire lawn or around the base of any structure they have been digging at.

-4. Relocate the armadillo at least 10 miles away from the home in a forested area which provides them no reason to make their way back to your dwelling.
+4. Relocate the armadillo at least 10 miles away from the home in a forested area which provides them no reason to make their way back to your yard.

 5. Fill in the burrow once you have gotten rid of the armadillos, otherwise another family of critters may move in.

 1. Try to poison the armadillo.
-Not only is it ineffective, but it is dangerous to all other creatures, your pets and your loved ones to lay out poison.
+Not only is it ineffective, but it is dangerous to all other creatures, your pets, and your loved ones.

-2. Take them or utilize any other inhumane method of getting rid of them.
+2. Kill them or utilize any other inhumane method of getting rid of them.

 3. Purchase and use repellents; they simply don’t work and you’ll wind up wasting your money.

-4. Do not put your fence without obtaining the armadillos out of your yard first.
+4. Do not put your fence up without getting the armadillos out of your yard first.

 When in doubt, call a professional near you to help you with your issue.
 This is the simplest (and most economical in certain cases) way to handle your armadillo issues.